gradle/gradle/design-docs/parallel-project-execution.md

     --parallel-threads=4
         \\ Tells Gradle to execute decouple projects in parallel, using the specified number of executors.

+## Build environment property

+Similar to the Gradle Daemon, it should be possible to enable/configure parallel execution on a per-user and per-project basis.
+This could be done via a build environment property set in `gradle.properties`:

+    org.gradle.parallel: When set to `true`, Gradle will execute with the parallel executer

+    org.gradle.parallel.threads: Specify the maximum number of threads to use for parallel execution.
+This property does not in itself enable parallel execution, but the value will be used whether Gradle is executed with `--parallel` or `org.gradle.parallel=true`.

 ## Project decoupling

 To execute a multi-project build in parallel the user must first declare which projects are/should-be decoupled.
-This will be done via the settings DSL (TBD).
+This will be done via the settings DSL in the `settings.gradle` file.

 Two ways to define coupled projects in settings.gradle.
 In both cases A and B are coupled and cannot be executed in parallel, as are C & D.